-An arrangement regarding VISA has to be made with a thorough consideration from the appropriate office before making a plan to visit Europe as changes in relation to this aspect take place quite often.
+An arrangement regarding visa has to be made with a thorough consideration from the appropriate office before making a plan to visit Europe as changes concerning this aspect take place quite often.

 When is the VISA not required?

 |Argentina||The Holy See||Panama|